 - completely withdraws, or - stops attending before completing the semester, or - does not complete all modules (courses which are not scheduled for the entire semester or payment period for which he/she has registered at the time those modules began.)

-Based on this calculation, East Texas Baptist University (ETBU) students who receive federal financial aid and do not complete their classes during a semester or term could be responsible for repaying a portion of the aid they received.
-Students who do not begin attendance must repay all financial aid disbursed for the term.
+Based on this calculation, East Texas Baptist University (ETBU) students who receive federal financial aid and do not complete their classes during a payment period or term could be responsible for repaying a portion of the aid they received.
+Students who do not begin attendance must repay all financial aid disbursed for the term. - a student in a standard or nonstandard-term program, excluding a subscription-based program, the student ceases attendance and is not scheduled to begin another course within a payment period or period of enrollment for more than 45 calendar days after the end of the module the student ceased attending, unless the student is on an approved leave of absence